Dark Matter from freeze-in and its inhomogeneities: Intuitive argument based on `separate universes'

 Observation constrain iso-curvature perturbations only on scales comparable to the horizon today, while the freeze-in DM density was generated before matter/radiation equality (much before in most freeze-in models).
 This means that we only need to worry if freeze-in generated iso-curvature perturbations on scales much larger than the small horizon at freeze-in.

 We can thus apply the `separate universes' picture (see e.g.~\cite{astro-ph/0003278}): the very early Universe at freeze-in can be thought as many homogeneous regions without causal contact, given that inhomogeneities on different scale evolve independently in first-order approximation.
 Freeze-in dynamics produces DM with adiabatic perturbations because all regions undergo the same dynamics, up to the delay $\delta t$.
 So eq.\eq{deltat} holds for the DM density, no matter how complicated the freeze-in dynamics is.
-Explicitly, freeze-in processes that produce one DM particle with space-time density rate $\gamma(T)$ lead to a constant DM number density $n_{\rm DM}$ in units of the entropy density $s$ given by \beq \frac{{n}_{\rm DM}}{s} = \int \frac{d T}{ T} \frac{ \gamma ( T)}{ H s} .\eeq In regions where the SM plasma was denser, freeze-in initially produced more DM by some amount that depends on the freeze-in model, but in these region the DM average density changed more rapidly leading to adiabatic DM inhomogeneities.
+Explicitly, the Boltzmann equation for the homogeneous small DM number density $n_{\rm DM}$ is $ d(n_{\rm DM}/s)/d\ln T \simeq \gamma/Hs$, where $s$ is the entropy density, $H$ is the Hubble rate, and $\gamma (T)$ is the space-time density rate of freeze-in processes that produce one DM particle out of the SM plasma at temperature $T$.
+Integrating this equation leads to \beq \frac{{n}_{\rm DM}}{s} = \int \frac{d T}{ T} \frac{ \gamma ( T)}{ H s}. \eeq Interpreting eq.\eq{FIestimate} in the `separate universes' picture implies that, in regions where the SM plasma was denser, freeze-in initially produced more DM by some amount that depends on the freeze-in model, but in these region the DM average density changed more rapidly leading to adiabatic DM inhomogeneities.
+The above discussion explicitly verifies how, in the special freeze-in case, the `separate universes' regions undergo the same evolution, up to the time delay.

 The next section substantiates the above intuitive reasoning by explicit computations.